iamgbsmith/til/windows/airpods-volume-is-too-loud-on-teams.md

 __Category: Windows__

-By defauit, Microsoft Windows will play Teams sound through Airpods at maximum volume.
+By default, Microsoft Windows will play Teams sound through Airpods at maximum volume.

 You can lower volume using the Volume Mixer.